onqtam/headjack/docs/why/COLLECTIVE_INTELLIGENCE.md

 ██████████████████████████████████████████████████████████████████

 > "It blows my mind how few people in the business world presently see the value of tools capable of modeling and emulating the real time evolution of their causal domain in probabilistic terms, including the way in which their own actions are likely to change the playing field.
 They're so used to being spoon fed extremely reductive and lagging graphs and charts in .ppt format as reasonable models of their world, that the idea of continuous Socratic interaction with a "living" model comes across as an utterly alien value proposition.
 And yet that's exactly where things are heading..." - [Matthew Pirkowski](https://twitter.com/MattPirkowski/status/1753188223529230376)

+> "Of course, our failures are a consequence of many factors, but possibly one of the most important is the fact that society operates on the theory that specialization is the key to success, not realizing that specialization precludes comprehensive thinking." - [R. Buckminster Fuller](https://www.azquotes.com/quote/826673)

 ██████████████████████████████████████████████████████████████████